 The quick shaping saves electricity in the tumbler, enables increased factory throughput, reduces labor and saves grit.
 All of these savings make dyed howlite much less expensive to produce than the cost of tumbling a harder alternative material and selling it without dye treatment.

 Dalmatian stone readily accepts dye to produce brightly colored stones with black spots.

 The material used to make the lapidary material known as dalmatian stone is a white igneous rock with contrasting black amphibole crystals.
 The white matrix is composed mainly of albite, a plagioclase feldspar.
 The plagioclase is white and readily accepts dye with faithful color reproduction.
 The plagioclase is also soft (6 on the Mohs Scale) compared to the typically tumbled agate, jasper and quartz (7 on the Mohs Scale).
 As a result, dalmatian stone is very economical to tumble and dyes with great results.
 The resulting tumbled stones are brightly colored with large black spots.

-Crackle quartz is produced by heating clear quartz, quenching it in a cool dye solution, and allowing it to soak.
+Crackle quartz is produced by heating clear quartz, then quickly quenching it in a cool dye solution, and allowing it to soak.
 The quenching produces tiny cracks within the quartz which serve as conduits for the entry of dye.
 The cracks allow the dye to penetrate deep into the stone.
 The result is a transparent colored stone with bright internal reflections produced by the interaction of light with the tiny fractures.
 This is a great way for a tumbled stone manufacturer to use milky or somewhat included quartz to produce a pretty product.

 Many types of light-colored feldspar can be dyed with faithful color reproduction.
-The dye seems to penetrate deep into the rock along tiny cleavage planes.
+The dye penetrate deep into the rock along tiny cleavage planes.